lightdash/lightdash/.github/ISSUE_TEMPLATE/feature-request--big-features-.md

 ---
-name: Product Proposal Template
+name: Feature Request (big features)
-about: Start the setup for building a (big) feature.
+about: Suggest an idea for this project.
+"Big Features" are ones that require one week or more of planning + build time.
 title: "[Product Proposal]"
 labels: discussion, feature-request
 assignees: ''